Category Archives: Alfred Hitchcock

 Grade: A

-Psycho (1960) is the film to end all films and not just within the horror genre- at the time of release it transcended the art of film to a new level and has influenced generations of films since, and still holds up incredibly well today.
+Psycho (1960) is the film to end all films, and not just within the horror genre- at the time of release, it transcended the art of cinema to a new level and has influenced generations of films since, and still holds up incredibly well today.

-It is certainly one of the greatest Alfred Hitchcock films and one of the greatest films ever made, in my opinion.
+It is undoubtedly one of the greatest Alfred Hitchcock films and one of the greatest films ever made.

-Hitchcock took a huge risk and dove from the thriller to the horror genre with Psycho.
+Hitchcock took considerable risks and dove from the thriller to the horror genre with Psycho.

 The story involves a young woman named Marion Crane, superbly played by Janet Leigh.
 Marion lives in Phoenix, Arizona, and sees her boyfriend (the dashing John Gavin) for frequent afternoon rendezvous at cheap motels when he is in town because they are both struggling financially.